Illustration Licensing and Copyright Intro for Clients

 Copyright is a form of protection provided by U.S. law to authors of “original works of authorship,” including “pictorial, graphic, and sculptural works.”
 The owner of copyright in a work has the exclusive right to make copies, prepare derivative works, sell or distribute copies, and display the work publicly.
 Anyone else wishing to use the work in these ways must have the permission of the author or someone who has derived rights through the author.

 After reading the above, some may wonder if the commissioner owns the copyright.
 “If it is my idea, don’t I own the copyright?”
 That’s a great question, and the answer lies in the definition of authorship.
-The author (aka copyright owner) physically creates the work, bringing their training and experience to do so.
+The author (AKA copyright owner) physically creates the work, using their training and experience to do so.
 Thus, any use of the artwork must be OK’d by the image creator that you have hired.

 Rights?
 I’m Still Confused… Oh, Do You Mean, Where and How I Want to Use My Commissioned Graphics?

 To complicate things further, some artists, especially those just starting out, aren’t aware of these rights.
-If the illustrator you’re working with hasn’t specified the rights you’re licensed, it’s safe to assume that the initial use you approached them about (say, a book cover), is the ONLY usage, AND that this use is non-exclusive (what does exclusivity mean?) .
+If the illustrator you’re working with hasn’t specified the rights you’re licensed, it’s safe to assume that the initial use you approached them about (say, a book cover), is the ONLY usage, AND that this use is non-exclusive (what does exclusivity mean?).
 That’s why it’s so important to clarify up-front what you need, and what’s included.

 Here at Sayo Studio, I’ve learned over the years that licensing is confusing.
 To simplify the process for myself and my clients, I try to wrap in as many uses that make sense to my client’s core use.
-So for a magazine, I wrap in both print and digital usage to my base licensing.
+So for a magazine, I wrap both print and digital usage into my base licensing.
 (Jump to my approach) But many artists have a much narrower definition of included base rights.
 For example, it’s not uncommon to limit usage to the first year.
 So make sure you check!

 Deciding What Image Copyrights You Really Need: